namespace-ee/react-calendar-timeline/README.md

 This results in a visually endless scrolling canvas with optimal performance.

 Extensibility and usability: While some parameters (`onTimeChange`, `moveResizeValidator`) might be hard to configure, these are design decisions to make it as extensible as possible.
 If you have recipes for common tasks regarding those parameters, send a PR to add them to this doc.

+Note: 3x can be controlled by changing the buffer

 ## Interaction